Why LED Lighting is Healthier Than Any Other

-While the CFLs or “Compact Fluorescent Lamps” that we’ve used for ages in our homes require a quantity of mercury vapour to produce their illumination, LEDs generate light in a completely different way and one that requires no toxic substances.
+CFLs that we’ve used for ages in our homes require a quantity of mercury vapour to produce their illumination.
+However, LEDs generate light in a completely different way.
+One that requires no toxic substances.

-Mercury is an element that’s extremely harmful to us and our environment, so when old-school bulbs break, it can be released to poison the topsoil and water supplies.
+Mercury is an element that’s extremely harmful to us and our environment.
+So, when old-school bulbs break, it can leak and poison the topsoil and water supplies.

 They don’t give off any harmful rays